My breasts spring and squirt milk all over the place!

 Thanks.

 Your story is so typical of new breastfeeding moms.
-At first when you breastfeeding, nothing much seems to be happening because it is just colostrum and there’s not a whole lot of it.
-Later when your milk comes in, then woo-woo it’s everywhere!
+At first, when breastfeeding, nothing seems to be happening because it is just colostrum, and there’s not much of it.
+Later, when your milk comes in, then woo-woo, it’s everywhere!
 Yes, it does squirt everywhere.
-Yes, baby does choke and splutter from the big gush.
+Yes, the baby does choke and spit from the big gush.
 So what do you do?

-Some of it is to try different positions as the LLL suggested.
-Some of is is to keep a towel around so you can sop up the extra milk so it’s not so devastating and messy.
-If you are within “normal” range (another words, you don’t have any particular medical condition) the problem of having too much milk should go away in about 2 weeks.
-It takes time for your body to figure out how much milk is needed.
-Your body makes too much and it will make less and less until it is just the right amount of milk for each feeding.
+Some of it is to try different positions, as the LLL suggested.
+One is to keep a towel around so you can sop up the extra milk so it’s not so devastating and messy.
+If you are within the “normal” range (in other words, you don’t have any particular medical condition), the problem of having too much milk should go away in about two weeks.
+It takes time for your body to determine how much milk is needed.
+Your body makes too much and will make less and less until it is just the right amount of milk for each feeding.

 I would avoid pumping the milk out with a breast pump.
-That would just make your breast keep making more milk because it thinks that all the milk is being consumed.
-If you want to avoid over whelming your baby with a big rush of milk, you can massage your breast to get the milk coming (let down) wipe or collect this initial rush, and then put baby to the breast when the milk isn’t flowing so heavily.
+That would make your breast make more milk because it thinks all the milk is being consumed.
+If you want to avoid overwhelming your baby with a big rush of milk, you can massage your breast to get the milk coming (let down), wipe or collect this initial rush, and then put the baby to the breast when the milk isn’t flowing so heavily.

 My breasts spring and squirt milk